 The future?
 Valentino Rossi?
 The new regulations for 2006?

-"Rossi has never told he wants to become a Formula 1 driver.
-When he'll say it, we will evaluate if he has the potential to race with Ferrari.
+"Rossi has never said he wants to become a Formula 1 driver.
+When he says it, we will evaluate if he has the potential to race with Ferrari.
 For now, he is the greatest Moto GP driver in activity.
 At this moment, I would prefer to talk about the Grand Prix that we've just seen, or rather endured.
 The new regulations don't change the situation: the engines will be made of 8 cylinders and 2400 cc, it's not a problem for us.
 But for the whole race, we'll have to keep using the same tyres, and this is an actual problem".

 In the past, Ferrari has solved their problems rapidly.